IntelliProlog/IntelliProlog/doc/comp-prologs/logtalk.md

 ## LogTalk

-[Logtalk](https://logtalk.org/logtalk.html) is a Prolog implementation with object-oriented features that extends other Prolog implementations, using their compiler as its back-end compiler.
+Logtalk [@LGT] is a Prolog implementation with object-oriented features that extends other Prolog implementations, using their compiler as its back-end compiler.
 It was created by Paulo Moura.